ricardoquesada/ricardoquesada.github.io/content/posts/embroidery-your-first-machine.md

 you are going to use it, whether you want support / service, etc.

 The obvious thing to recommend is, get a machine with the biggest hoop you can afford.
-The rest varies on your needs, budget,
+The rest varies on your needs, budget, how skilled you are, etc.

 ![brother_nq3550w](/images/brother_nq3550w.jpeg)